Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Background and motivation

+where the orthogonality is understood in an appropriate sense.
+Upon identifying another operator $G$ that acts as a gauge-fixing mechanism for \eqref{eq:gauge_freedom}, playing the same role as the adjoint $\delta_{g}$ in \eqref{eq:deRham}, the goal is to show that the cohomology modules of the complex naturally admit a further characterization analogous to that provided by Hodge theory in \eqref{eq:Hodge_iso}.

-This concept has motivated extensive work across several areas in geometry and analysis, originating with Hodge theory and its generalizations \cite{Sch95b, AKM06, Tay11b, BB12, SS19}, and subsequently expanding to encompass (though certainly not limited to) the theory of compatibility operators for overdetermined systems \cite{Cal61, Gol67, Spe69, BE69, GG88A, DS96}; Bernstein--Gelfand--Gelfand (BGG) sequences and related studies \cite{Eas00, CSS01, CS09, AH21, CELM21, Hu25}; and potential theory in the context of constrained problems \cite{DPR16, Bog19, GR22}.
+Driven by this picture, many studies have been devoted to constructing and analyzing such cochain complexes in a variety of geometric contexts.
+These include, but are certainly not limited to, direct generalizations of Hodge theory, such as the theories of elliptic complexes and Dirac operators \cite{AS68,Sch95b,AKM06,Tay11b,BB12,SS19}; the theory of compatibility operators for overdetermined systems \cite{Cal61,Gol67,Spe69,BE69,GG88A,DS96}; Bernstein--Gelfand--Gelfand (BGG) sequences and related studies \cite{Eas00,CSS01,CS09,AH21,CELM21,Hu26}; exterior differential systems \cite{BCGGG91}; and potential theory in the context of constrained problems \cite{DPR16,Bog19,GR22}.

-To discuss these studies more effectively requires additional context that would deviate from the current abstract scope; we therefore defer the concrete discussion to the introductory example section (\secref{sec:examples_intro}), maintaining the abstract exposition from this point forward.
+The machinery developed in previous studies, however, is usually local in nature and available only under additional rigid assumptions on the underlying geometric structure, most often constant curvature, homogeneity, or K\"ahler geometry.
+Without such assumptions, it is often difficult to arrange for a sequence of operators arising from a geometric problem to form a cochain complex supporting a Hodge-like framework.
+We shall demonstrate this shortcoming extensively below.